-Reason codes
+Reason codes for shared data tables

-Each exit trace point contains a two-byte response-code and reason-code field.
+Each exit trace point for shared data tables contains a two-byte response-code and reason-code field.

 The second byte is the reason code, for which the possible values are given below.
 This reason code might have accompanying error code information.
 The error code is a four-byte field that is also reported in either an error message or an exception trace point.
-The possible values are described in CICS Messages and Codes, "Analyzing errors from the data tables SVC" on page 65, and "Analyzing errors from data tables cross-memory services" on page 68.
+The possible values are described in CICS Messages and Codes Vol 1, "Analyzing errors from the data tables SVC" on page 63, and "Analyzing errors from data tables cross-memory services" on page 66.